 We have incurred significant operating losses and have an accumulated deficit as a result of ongoing efforts to develop our product candidates, including conducting preclinical and clinical trials and providing general and administrative support for these operations.
-For the six months ended June 30, 2020 and 2019, we had a net loss of \$9.2 million and \$8.2 million, respectively.
-As of June 30, 2020 and December 31, 2019, we had an accumulated deficit of \$94.2 million and \$85.0 million, respectively.
-As of June 30, 2020, we had cash and cash equivalents of \$21.6 million.
-Since inception, we have financed operations primarily through payments received under strategic license and collaboration agreements, cash and investments acquired in the Merger, and funds received from the sale of convertible preferred stock, common stock and warrants, debt, and convertible notes.
+For the nine months ended September 30, 2020 and 2019, we had a net loss of \$13.5 million and \$13.0 million, respectively.
+As of September 30, 2020 and December 31, 2019, we had an accumulated deficit of \$98.5 million and \$85.0 million, respectively.
+As of September 30, 2020 and December 31, 2019, we have financed our operations primarily through funds received from the sale of convertible preferred stock, common stock and warrants, debt, and convertible notes, payments received under strategic license and collaboration agreements, and cash and investments acquired in the Merger.

-We believe that our cash and cash equivalents as of June 30, 2020 and periodic sales of our common stock under the Purchase Agreement, are sufficient to fund our operations for at least the next 12 months from the issuance of this Quarterly Report.
-However, in order to sell additional shares of common stock under the Purchase Agreement, Lincoln Park will need to purchase shares of common stock from us, subject to the conditions under the Purchase Agreement.
-Further, we will be significantly limited in our ability to sell shares of our common stock under the Purchase Agreement, or to utilize our common stock in any other capital raising transaction, if our stockholders do not approve an increase in the number of authorized shares of our common stock, as further described in this Quarterly Report.
+We believe that our cash and cash equivalents as of September 30, 2020, combined with the proceeds received from the sale of our common stock and warrants in the October 2020 Offering, are sufficient to fund our operations for at least the next 12 months from the issuance of this Quarterly Report.
 We expect to continue to incur additional substantial losses in the foreseeable future as a result of our research and development activities.
-Additional funding will be required in the future to proceed with our current and proposed research activities, including completing the pivotal U.S. Phase 3 clinical trials of sofpironium bromide.
+Additional funding will be required in the future to continue with our planned development and commercial related activities.